callrail/helm-ssm/README.md

-test-secret-value: (value can be anything) /test-secret-group/value1: (value can be anything) /test-secret-group/value2: (value can be anything)
+test-secret-value: (value can be anything) /test-secret-group/value1: (value can be anything) /test-secret-group/value2: (value can be anything) /test-secret-group-2/config1/c1key1: (value can be anything) /test-secret-group-2/config2/c2key1: (value can be anything) /test-secret-group-2/config2/c2key2: (value can be anything)

 ...
 (as many as you want under the path /test-secret-group/)
 ```